CumulusNetworks/docs/content/cumulus-linux-517/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 2. The DHCP server offers a lease to the switch.
 3. If option 239 is in the response, the ZTP process starts.
 4. The ZTP process requests the contents of the script from the URL, sending additional {{<link url="#inspect-http-headers" text="HTTP headers">}} containing details about the switch.

    If the ZTP process fails to retrieve the script from the URL after three attemps, the switch renews the DHCP lease and the process restarts (to try to retrieve a new URL successfully).
+This process enables the device to obtain an updated DHCP option 239 URL without requiring a reboot or waiting for lease expiry, allowing provisioning to converge shortly after correcting the DHCP server.

 5. ZTP parses the contents of the script to ensure it contains the `CUMULUS-AUTOPROVISIONING` flag (see {{<link url="#write-ztp-scripts" text="example scripts">}}).
 6. If provisioning is necessary, the script executes locally on the switch with root privileges.
 7. ZTP examines the return code of the script.
 If the return code is 0, ZTP marks the provisioning state as complete in the autoprovisioning configuration file.